teivah/majorana/README.md

 This helps in preventing a full pipeline flush.
 Facing an unconditional branch now takes only a few cycles to be resolved.

-## MVP-5
+### MVP-5

+#### MVP-5.0

-The next stage is to implement a so-called superscalar processor.
+The next step is to implement a so-called superscalar processor.
 A superscalar processor can execute multiple instructions during a clock cycle by dispatching multiple instructions to different execution units.
 This is one of the magical things with modern CPUs: even sequential code can be executed in parallel!

 The fetch unit and the decode unit are now capable to fetch/decode two instruction within a single cycle.
 Yet, before to dispatch the executions to the execute units, a new stage comes in: the control unit.